Dark Shadows: Syndication

 Due to an FCC rule prohibiting networks from keeping their syndication holdings, it wasn't until 1975 that the ABC-spun Worldvision Enterprises released 130 episodes to syndication.
 Eventually, all but the pre-Barnabas and approximately the last year's episodes were part of the package.
 During the 1980s, PBS was heavily involved in rebroadcasting the series.
 In 1992, the cable network the Sci-Fi Channel (now Syfy) acquired the entire run of episodes.
 The channel stopped airing Dark Shadows in 2003.

 Online streaming site Netflix carried the series previous to 2012, but then dropped all but 160 episodes.
 The series was completely removed in early 2014.
 In June 2012, episodes 210-249 of Dark Shadows, covering the introduction of Barnabas Collins, were made available for streaming online video on Hulu, then a free service like YouTube.
 In October 2013, 200 episodes were offered on Hulu Plus, the new Hulu subscription service.
 As of April 2015, the non-subscription part of the service was discontinued and some of it was merged into the subscription side, dropping the Hulu Plus title and going by simply Hulu.
 After several years, the series was removed as of the summer of 2020.

 Both the original soap opera and prime-time versions have aired on the Decades TV Network.
 Decades was known for its Halloween marathons of the show throughout the late 2010s that the network called The Binge.
 In 2018, 260 episodes of the program started airing at 12AM ET/11PM Central on weeknights.
 The MPI Media Group, who has the rights to the show's distribution, started a pay streaming service dedicated specifically to the program in October 2017.
 In January 2018, Amazon Prime was the first streaming service to carry every episode at once.
 However, in late 2019 it moved to the site's IMDb TV Channel accompanied by commercials.
 The free ad-supported Tubi TV acquired rights to all 1,225 episodes in January 2020 and in September, the similar Pluto TV added a Dark Shadows channel.

 Audio drama

-Based on a 2003 stage play performed at a Dark Shadows convention, Return to Collinwood is an audio drama written by Jamison Selby and Jim Pierson, and starring David Selby, Kathryn Leigh Scott, John Karlen, Nancy Barrett, Lara Parker, Roger Davis, Marie Wallace, Christopher Pennock, Donna Wandrey, James Storm, and Terry Crawford.
+Based on a 2003 stage play performed at a Dark Shadows convention, Return to Collinwood is an audio drama written by Jamison Selby, produced by Jamison Selby and Jim Pierson, and starring David Selby, Kathryn Leigh Scott, John Karlen, Nancy Barrett, Lara Parker, Roger Davis, Marie Wallace, Christopher Pennock, Donna Wandrey, James Storm, and Terry Crawford.
 The show is available on CD.